learn-co-curriculum/dsc-networks-recap/README.md

 ## Centrality

-Once you had a metric to calculate the distance between nodes, you then started to investigate other central concepts of networks such as which nodes were most influential or connected within a graph.
+Once you had a metric to calculate the distance between nodes, you then started to investigate other important concepts of networks such as which nodes were most influential or connected within a graph.
 You saw how alternative metrics can provide different insights on node structure.
 As a quick recap:

-* **Degree-centrality**: The number of edges attached to a node
+- **Degree-centrality**: The number of edges attached to a node
-* **Closeness-centrality**: The reciprocal of the sum of the distances to all other nodes in the network
+- **Closeness-centrality**: The reciprocal of the sum of the distances to all other nodes in the network
-* **Betweeness-centrality**: The number of shortest paths between all node pairs the node lies on divided by the maximum number of shortests-paths any one node in the network lies on.
+- **Betweeness-centrality**: The number of shortest paths between all node pairs the node lies on divided by the maximum number of shortests-paths any one node in the network lies on
-* **Eigenvalue-centrality**: An iterative algorithm which assigns relative influence to a node based on the number and importance of connected nodes.
+- **Eigenvalue-centrality**: An iterative algorithm which assigns relative influence to a node based on the number and importance of connected nodes.
 Can be very computationally expensive to compute for large networks.
-Google's pagerank algorithm is a variation of eigenvalue-centrality.
+Google's PageRank algorithm is a variation of eigenvalue-centrality

 ## Clustering